CrossGL/crossgl-docs/source/api_reference.rst

       - `SyntaxError`: If the current token does not match the expected structure for a function call or identifier.

 **parse_member_access**

-Parses a member access in the shader code.
    - **Description**: This method parses member access operations, such as accessing a field of an object.
 It constructs a `MemberAccessNode` representing the member access and handles cases where multiple member accesses are chained.
    - **Attributes**:
       - `object (str)`: The object being accessed.